aburgasser/splat/docs/splat.rst

 >>> sp = splat.Spectrum(10002)

-There are many aspects of the Spectrum object that can be referenced or set, all of which are described in the `API entry`_.
+There are many aspects of the Spectrum class that can be referenced or set, all of which are described in the `API entry`_.
 Some primary examples:

 .. _`API entry` : api.html#spectrum